RASPBERRY PI GETTING STARTED SERIES

-How to set a fixed IP address
+In this lesson you will learn how to set a fixed IP address for your Raspberry Pi.

 In addition to setting a hostname, it is good practice to set a fixed IP address to network hosts that provide services to other hosts.
 This way, a client will be able to use the same IP address for all its requests to the server, instead of first doing a lookup request to the DHCP server.